TorRient/cifar100-basic/README.md

-# cifar100-basic
+## Computer Vision - CIFAR-100-basic
+### Introduction
-Apply MLops processing to development production
+- Apply MLops processing to development production
+  + Using FastAPI for make API
+  + Using Streamlit for frontend
+  + Dockerlize
+  + Monitor with WANDB
+  + Deploy to GCP
+### Set up: Coming soon...